bmhansen/bmhansen.github.io/projects.md

 ● Reception Booking system (Java / Android) – 4 person project to create an invoicing/calendar app + server.
 My role was implementing the Android UI, and invoice generation

-● HTC Vive VR Movement Game (C++, UE4, VR) – Experimental virtual reality game designed to find fun ways of moving large distances in the game world: a grappling hook on one hand to pull you towards objects, and a thruster in the other hand
+● HTC Vive VR Movement Game (C++, UE4, VR) – Experimental virtual reality game aimed at finding solutions to the VR limitation of only having a small real world space to manoeuvre in.
+Solutions include: teleportation, thrusters, grappling hooks, vehicles, conveyor belts

 ● Regex Engine (Java) – Generates a finite state machine from a regular expression.
 The state machine is then run on a text file to search for matches